MEGA AARTHIK SAKCHYAM

-A few kilometres outside the towns in the mid- and far-west regions of Nepal, villages have starkly different environments.
+A few kilometres outside the towns in the mid- and far-west regions of Nepal, villages have starkly different environment.
 Although these villages have immense potential in areas such as agriculture and tourism, access to basic services such as education, healthcare and finance have hindered their progress.
 Most financial institutions provide services in urban and semi-urban areas, catering to relatively affluent populations.
 Branching out with financial products and services tailored to these remote communities would truly help unlock opportunities for them and for the service providers.

 Due to the absence of formal financial institutions in the remote rural areas, locals avail loans at extortionately high interest rates from the local money lenders who often exploit the inability of the borrowers to repay the loans.
 Also, the habit of saving and investing in productive activities is found to be severely lacking in such communities.